Viktor Baloha: Family involvement in politics

 In the 2012 and 2014 Ukrainian parliamentary election Viktor Baloha's two brothers Ivan and Pavlo won parliamentary seats after winning as independent candidates constituencies in Zakarpattia Oblast.
 After having failed to do so in 2012, distant relative Vasyl Petiovka also won a parliamentary seat this way in 2014, meaning that the Baloha family won four out of the six single mandate constituencies of Zakarpattia Oblast.
 In the 2019 Ukrainian parliamentary election only Viktor Baloha and Petiovka were re-elected (Petiovka in Zakarpattia's constituency 72).

 In the 2015 Ukrainian local elections Baloha's son Andriy Baloha was elected Mayor of Mukachevo.
 He was reelected in 2020.
 On 1 July 2020 Viktor Baloha's United Centre (political party) was renamed Andriy Baloha's Team and it became headed by Andriy Baloha.
 In January 2022 Andriy Baloha joined (former parliamentary speaker) Dmytro Razumkov's new political project.
+On 25 June 2024 Andriy Baloha was arrested on suspicion of corruption for "abusing their official position in order to sell at an undervalued value of land in the city center with an area of more than 3 hectares."